-The specific techniques we present are interfaces, generics, function objects, iterators, and combinations of these.
+The specific techniques we present are interfaces, generics, function objects, iterators, abstract data types, and combinations of these.
 Illustrating these principles in the context of Java libraries motivates mutation and a transition from recursive style of programming to iterative programming.
-Students are well prepared for understanding the principles and the use of the Java Collections Framework and other Java libraries, and transition easily to working with the full Java language.